nicolesteck/newProject/ProjectPlan.md

 ### Week 9: REST
 - [X] Create relationships between tables
 - [X] Completely start over and redesign database to resolve relationship issues (Note: this was not a planned step)
-- [ ] Test relationships
+- [X] Test relationships
 - [ ] Journal

 ### Week 10
-- [ ] Unit test all relationships and Mockify API
+- [ ] Unit test all relationships and Mockaroo API
 - [ ] Journal

 ### Week 11: Multithreading